What does the Mobile Library carry?

 Library to go - Bringing the world to you

-Christchurch residents have access to library services via two mobile library vans servicing the community, visiting a range of locations and providing a portable social, recreational and learning space.
+Christchurch residents have access to library services via mobile library vans servicing the community, visiting a range of locations and providing a portable social, recreational and learning space.

 Rotary New Zealand sought and received funding for the vans, which have helped fill the gaps left in library services after the earthquakes forced the closure of several libraries.
 One van is funded by Rotary International, and the other van is funded through a partnership with Rotary International and the Cotton On Foundation.